I Can't Read

 "I Can't Read" is a song written by David Bowie and Reeves Gabrels for Tin Machine on their debut album in 1989.
-The song was subsequently re-recorded by Bowie and Gabrels together in 1997, and performed live during Bowie's concerts in the late 1990s.
+The song was subsequently re-recorded by Bowie and Gabrels together in 1996, and performed live during Bowie's concerts in the late 1990s.

 Background

-Bowie described the song as "full of remorse and agony, I expect, it's when jobs go wrong, and home doesn't really feel warm any more, and you don't need anybody - you don't even pretend you do - and you end up in this kind of state."
+Bowie described the song as "full of remorse and agony, I expect, it's when jobs go wrong, and home doesn't really feel warm any more, and you don't need anybody – you don't even pretend you do – and you end up in this kind of state."

-Bowie recorded two new versions of the song in 1997, one for the film The Ice Storm and a different version for inclusion on his album Earthling (1997), although this latter version was not released outside of this single until its inclusion on Is It Any Wonder?
+Bowie recorded two new versions of the song in 1996, one for the film The Ice Storm and a different version for inclusion on his album Earthling (1997), although this latter version was never released until its inclusion on Is It Any Wonder?
 (2020).
 The Ice Storm version was released as a single in Germany and Scandinavia by Velvel Records in December 1997.
 In January 1998 it was also released in Australia by Shock Records under exclusive license from Velvel Records.
 The single stayed in the UK Top 200 for 3 weeks, peaking at No. 73.

 Track listing

-1997 Single / Soundtrack version

-The 1997 single contained both of Bowie's re-recorded versions of the song.
-The "short version" was included on the soundtrack to "The Ice Storm" and the "long version" wouldn't appear anywhere else until 2020's EP Is It Any Wonder?
+The 1996's rerecording was Bowie’s preferred solo version, but it was ultimately cut from Earthling by him to be replaced at the last minute with "The Last Thing You Should Do".

+An alternative version of that discarded rerecording, differentiated by featuring minor chords and a darker sound for the chorus, was worked for The Ice Storm film.
+The full length version of that reworking appeared on a single in 1997, while an edit featured on the film’s soundtrack album.

+Finally in 2020, the early Earthling version was released in the Is It Any Wonder?
+EP.